-- Our state goal is to double the number of degrees and certificates by 2020. - Our national goal is to increase the percentage of degree holders aged 25-34 to 60% by 2020. - Increasing student completion by an average of 5% per year over ten years will result in approximately 670,000 additional degrees and certificates. - · This will position us to meet these goals and market demand. - This will also require a significant change in our current completion rates. - Our graduation/certificate completion rate at four-year research institutions ranges from 31-42% in 4 years, and 59-73% in 6 years, depending on the institution. - At four-year state colleges, the average rate is about 14% in 4 years and 37% in 6 years. - At two-year community colleges, the average rate is about 25% in 2 years and 4 years, without considering part-time students. - These rates are lower at all of our institutions for Hispanic and low-income4 students.
+- Our state goal is to double the number of degrees and certificates by 2020. - · Our national goal is to increase the percentage of degree holders aged 25-34 to 60 percent by 2020. - Increasing student completion by an average of 5 percent per year over ten years will result in approximately 670,000 additional degrees and certificates. - · This will position us to meet these goals and market demand. - This will also require a significant change in our current completion rates. - · Our graduation/certificate completion rate at four-year research institutions ranges from 31-42 percent in four years, and 59-73 percent in six years, depending on the institution. - At four-year state colleges, the average rate is about 14 percent in four years and 37 percent in six years. - · At two-year community colleges, the average rate is about 25 percent in two years and four years, without considering part-time students. - These rates are lower at all of our institutions for Hispanic and low-income students.